COMP 3020 Social Web Analytics

 Level Undergraduate Level 3 subject

-Pre-requisite(s) Students who are NOT enrolled in 1837 Bachelor of Cyber Security and Behaviour 3769 Bachelor of Data Science or 3770 Bachelor of Applied Data Science must have successfully completed one the following three units
+Pre-requisite(s) Students NOT enrolled in the 3770 must have successfully completed one of the following groupings

 Co-requisite(s) For students enrolled in courses 3769 Bachelor of Data Science or 3770 Bachelor of Applied Data Science